 Why are customers calling?
 How can your company make sure to meet their needs?
 The best way to help is to get them the answers they need as quickly as possible.
 However, one should not sacrifice quality for speed.
-Here are various call routing strategies your business should consider.

 IVR stands for Interactive Voice Response.
 This method is similar to direct routing, in which customers use their telephone keypad, or speech recognition, to navigate the menu.
-However, the IVR allows customers to interact with pre-recorded audio that allows them to get information.
+However, the IVR allows customers to interact with pre-recorded audio that enables them to get information.
 This can help customers find the location most convenient to them or answers to commonly asked questions.
-This strategy is especially good for a quick solution, like if a customer wants to make a payment.
+This strategy is especially useful for a quick solution, like if a customer wants to make a payment.
 However, there should be a way for customers to interact with a live agent if they need.

 Geographic Call Routing:

 Location and advertising have always been synonymous with one another.
-This particular strategy is most often associated with a toll-free number (TFN).
+This particular strategy is associated with a toll-free number (TFN).
 A company tries to get an obtain a number that’s easy to remember, and one that customer’s can call for free.

-The number itself would be associated with multiple locations.
+The number itself is associated with multiple locations.
 Yet, the call routes to either the closest location to the caller or a convenient location based on the desired zip code the caller inputs.
 While the company would need to pay for the call a customer would make, it’s worth the ROI of that particular customer’s business.
 Also, provided one can get an easy to remember TFN, this is great for the brand of the company.

 Routing a call this way allows routed calls to agents based on a set schedule.
-Have locations in more than one time zone?
+Have locations in more than one-time zone?
 This method assures that the caller gets connected to agents that are available.
 Does a high influx of call traffic come in at certain times?
 Scheduled call routing allows your company to take trends like this into account and adjust the number of agents on duty.
 Because of its versatility, this method is most commonly used by hosted contact centers.

 Database Associated Routing:

 In business, loyalty is a valuable commodity.
-It actually costs more to attain new customers than to keep your current ones.
+It costs more to attain new customers than to keep your current ones.
 Not to mention, if you treat those customers right, they’ll advocate your business.

 With this in mind, database routing associates the call with a customer database.
 This allows the routing system to look up the history of call interactions, provide options based on the history of interactions, and allow the agent to know what took place during previous interactions.